DO vs. MD: Differences, Pros & Cons, Salaries, & Which is Better for You

 Residency Programs and Specialization

-After medical school, all medical students enter residency programs lasting 3–7 years, depending on specialty.
-Since 2020, MDs and DOs have applied through a unified accreditation system, meaning both MD graduates and DO graduates train together in the same hospitals.
+After medical school, students enter residency programs lasting 3-7 years, depending on specialty.
+Since 2020, MDs and DOs have applied through a unified accreditation system, meaning both MD and DO graduates train together in the same hospitals.

 DOs tend to pursue primary care (family medicine, internal medicine), while more MDs enter specialties like cardiology, dermatology, or surgery.
-Still, both degrees open doors to the same specialties and career paths.
+Still, both degrees open doors to similar specialties and career paths.

 Licensing Exam and Board Certification